 To ban an IP address, put it in sshd jail, and run this command.

 Sometimes you may find that fail2ban accidentally blocked an IP address, and you want to unban it.
 You can run these commands below to locate the jail name that banned the IP address.

 $ sudo fail2ban-client status | grep "Jail list" | sed -E 's/^[^:]+:[ \t]+//' | sed 's/,//g'

 After getting the jail name, you can run this command to unban it finally.
 Do not forget to replace [IP_ADDRESS] with the actual IP address.

 $ sudo fail2ban-client set sshd unbanip [IP_ADDRESS]

 That’s it.
 You have successfully installed and configured Fail2ban on Ubuntu 22.04 VPS.

 Of course, you don’t have to install Fail2ban on Ubuntu 22.04 if you have a Managed Ubuntu Server with us.
 You can simply ask the RoseHosting support team to install Fail2ban on Ubuntu 22.04 for you.
 They are available 24/7 and will be able to help you with the installation.

 PS.
-If you enjoyed reading this blog post on installing Fail2ban on Ubuntu 22.04, feel free to share it on social networks using the shortcuts below or simply leave a comment in the comments section.
+If you enjoyed reading this blog post on installing Fail2ban on Ubuntu 22.04, feel free to share it on social networks or simply leave a comment in the comments section.
 Thanks.